-macOS uses the Clang/LLVM compiler toolchain.
-It is possible to install gcc/g++ from Homebrew and MacPorts, but macOS will not provide it due to licensing issues. ns-3 works on recent versions of both clang++ and g++, so for macOS, there is no need to install g++.
+macOS Xcode uses the Clang/LLVM compiler toolchain.
+It is possible to install the GNU compiler gcc/g++ from Homebrew and MacPorts, but macOS will not provide it due to licensing issues.
+If you do not install Xcode you will have to install build tools via Homebrew or MacPorts. ns-3 works on recent versions of both clang++ and g++, so for macOS, there is no need to install g++.